dtolnay/prettyplease/README.md

 bail out; the entire input you give it will get formatted in some "good enough" form.

+Separately, rustfmt can be problematic to integrate into projects.
+It's written using rustc's internal syntax tree, so it can't be built by a stable compiler.
+Its releases are not regularly published to crates.io, so in Cargo builds you'd need to depend on it as a git dependency, which precludes publishing your crate to crates.io also.
+You can shell out to a `rustfmt` binary, but that'll be whatever rustfmt version is installed on each developer's system (if any), which can lead to spurious diffs in checked-in generated code formatted by different versions.
+In contrast prettyplease is designed to be easy to pull in as a library, and compiles fast.

 <br>

 ## Comparison to rustc_ast_pretty